 The current administration has misjudged ISIS/ISIL/whatever, from the beginning.
-If this is the "JV team", I would hate to see the "Varsity team"!
-Latest attacks in Paris, Africa, California, Pakistan, clearly demonstrate that the world's response is not working.
-They are not being "contained" as the current administration suggests.
-Whether we like it or not, the world needs a "world policeman" and the only country capable of filling that role is USA.
+If this is the "JV team", I would hate to see the "Varsity team"!!!!!
+Latest attacks in Paris, Africa, California, Pakistan, clearly demonstrate That the world's response is not working.
+They are not being "contained" as The current administration suggests.
+Whether we like it or not, the world needs A "world policeman" and the only country capable of filling that role is USA.

-I'm tired of war as are most Americans, but now is not the time to become an isolationist.
+I'm tired of war as are most Americans, but now is not the time to become an Isolationist.
 If we continue down that path, terrorism will only increase.

 We need leadership today more than ever.
-A strong leader gives people confidence in the future - we don't have that today in America (and other parts of the world for that matter).
-Confidence is a must if we are going to invest in our future - without confidence, we drift as a country and as a people.
+A strong leader gives people Confidence in the future - we don't have that today in America (and other Parts of the world for that matter).
+Confidence is a must if we are going to invest in our future - without confidence, we drift as a country and As a people.

 What has this got to do with housing you ask?
-If we continue the current course, world economic growth will continue to weaken, U.S. growth will barely reach 2%, and U.S. housing will remain below trend.
-And, wood prices will continue to languish.
+If we continue the current course, World economic growth will continue to weaken, U.S. growth will barely reach 2%, And U.S. housing will remain below trend.
+And, wood prices will continue to Languish.

-Main problem with U.S. economy (and world) is weak demand and low interest rates are not the answer - see next slide for more analysis
+Main problem with U.S. economy (and world) is weak demand and low interest rates are not the answer-

-Fed doesn't know what to do - and the current crop of politicians is disappointing - hopefully, someone will emerge from the political debates with credible ideas and the ability to communicate a strategy for addressing the serious problems facing our country.
-Otherwise, we're in for extended period of weak economic growth, and that means weak housing, job creation, lower standard of living, and sad sack wood prices.
+Fed doesn't know what to do - current crop of politicians Disappointing - hopefully, someone will emerge from the Political debates with credible ideas and the ability to Communicate a strategy for addressing serious problems Facing our country.
+Otherwise, we're in for extended period of Weak Economic growth, and that means weak housing, job creation, lower standard of living, and sad sack wood prices.

-Productivity is a problem for U.S. economy - and jobs miss match is one reason for low productivity - there are jobs out there, but many people lack the necessary skill set.
-Solution - - education and infrastructure investment.
-Difficult to solve these problems due to student debt issues and government debt approaching 18 trillion \$.
+Productivity is a problem for U.S. economy - and jobs miss match - there are jobs out there, but many people lack The necessary skill set.
+Solution - - education and infrastructure Investment.
+Difficult to solve there problems due to student Debt issues and government debt approaching 18 trillion \$.
 Many analysts expect U.S. economy to remain weak with GDP averaging about 2% over next several years.

-"Cheap money alone can't fix the world's economy" - India's Central Bank Governor - "economies need to be more innovative, productive, and competitive."
-My opinion - gutsy leadership missing here in USA, Europe, Canada, and rest of Developed world!
-Current polls in US and elsewhere indicate many voters are disgusted with current crop of politicians, and for good reason.
+"Cheap money alone can't fix the world's economy" - India's Central Bank

+Governor - "economies need to be more innovative, productive, and competitive".

+My opinion - gutsy leadership missing here in USA, Europe, Canada, and rest of

+Developed world!!!!

-Future world GDP growth - studies in wsj and elsewhere suggest that demographic shifts will slow growth - main reason is slower population growth rates in many parts of the world - USA; Europe; Russia; China;
+Future world GDP growth - studies in wsj and elsewhere suggest That demographic shifts will slow growth - main reason is slower population growth Rates in many parts of the world - USA; Europe; Russia; China;

-Bottom line - slower world demand growth and this can't be fixed very easily unless we get more creative with immigration reform.
+Bottom line - slower world demand growth and this can't be fixed very easily unless We get more creative with immigration reform.
 That will be difficult with increasing Terrorism concerns.
 And, we need to get more creative with "supply side" issues.
-E.g., innovation and investment to create new products - this requires tax reform, less regulation, less government,
+E.g., Innovation and investment to create new products - this requires tax reform, less regulation, less government,